№ 1 Allulose

 Inside and Out

 Allulose offers the same taste and texture as sugar without the calories.
-It is absorbed by the body but not metabolized, so it does not raise blood sugar or insulin levels.
-Since allulose resists fermentation by gut bacteria, it minimizes bloating and gas.
+It is absorbed by the body but not metabolized, so it does not raise blood sugar or insulin levels, making it particularly beneficial for diabetics and those following ketogenic diets.
+Since allulose resists fermentation by gut bacteria, it minimizes bloating and gas that can occur with other sugar alcohols.

 Put it to Good Use